OpenPegasus/OpenPegasusDocker/README.md

 ```console
 make build
 ```
-This will lint the Dockerfile (if docker lint was installed in the host system) and then build the basic image provided no linting errors were found.
+This will lint the Dockerfile (if Docker lint was installed in the host system) and then build the basic image provided no linting errors were found.

 This image will contain the make file Makefile_wbem-build (renamed to Makefile